shawngraham/5706-source/content/docs/syllabus/faq.md

 ## Do I need to be 'techy'?

 What does that mean, ‘techy’?
 It’s worth pondering.
 Short answer: no. If you can write an email, there’s nothing we’ll do in this course that is beyond you.
-It might tech practice, but you'll get there, eventually.
+It might take practice, but you'll get there, eventually.
 By the same lights, **if it doesn't come in 30 minutes, it won't come in 3 hrs**.
 If you're at that point, _please_ for the love of all that's sacred, talk about it in Discord.
 Share what you're doing, what you think ought to be happening, ask for another pair of eyes on the problem.
 DH is a team sport (but not in the sense of being always picked last for the team, or one of those horribly dsyfunctional teams we had to be on in high school.
 No, the _good_ kind of team.
-One that has your back.)
+One that has your back.
+Like the A-Team.)

 ## Seriously, what happens if something doesn't work?